romeohuy/tiktoka-studio-uploader/README.md

 ---

-This project aims to automate the Videos upload process for social media platform such as YouTube .
+This project aims to automate the upload process for YouTube Videos.
 Since videos can only be publicly uploaded through the YouTube Data API by using a Google Workspaces Account (not free!YouTube counts 1600 credits per upload. ), I decided to figure out a headless uploader using Selenium and Playwright.
 This approach also bypasses API restrictions (e.g. Rate Limits/Endcards can't be set through the API).There are tons of library existing but not for me .

 AS a code dummy, I do accept any advice because my only purpose is to get things working